Clickthrough research data reveals the importance of 1st, 2nd or 3rd position in Google

 You often hear company owners saying “I want to rank top” for their target keywords.
 Although this may be an unrealistic hope, they’re right to say this since they realise that the proportion of clicks driven by top positions is much higher.

-In previous research, summarised by Chris Soames, an analysis of natural search clickthrough rates (CTRs) from Optify showed the importance of Page 1 and, in particular the top 3 positions.
+This post updates on previous research, summarised by Chris Soames, an analysis of natural search clickthrough rates (CTRs) from Optify showed the importance of Page 1 and, in particular the top 3 positions.
+The AWR data has the advantage that is updated regularly based on reports across their clients, so samples thousands of sites.
+It also has some category breakdown and also takes screen resolution for smartphone into account.

 Chris also showed how you can use this curve to model the search volume you will get for different positions - this can be used to make the case for more investment in SEO.